• Jul 2, 2025

 Next - Manufacturing 656x400

-In a Magnolia NEXT session, Basheer Shahul, Chief Architect at Essentra, shared details on Essentra’s digital transformation journey and how they replaced a combination of legacy technologies with a modular digital experience platform (DXP).
+Former Chief Architect of a leading global provider of essential components and solutions shared the company’s digital transformation journey with Magnolia.
+Essentra replaced a combination of legacy technologies with a modular digital experience platform (DXP).

 What is Essentra?

 Essentra, a global manufacturing company based out of Milton Keynes in the UK, is divided into three segments: Components, Packaging and Filters.
-Shahul described some elements of the Components Product Range, which included millions of small parts manufactured daily, such as caps and plugs, cable ties and clips and more.
+Former Chief Architect, Basheer Shahul described some elements of the Components Product Range, which included millions of small parts manufactured daily, such as caps and plugs, cable ties and clips and more.

 Digital transformation was a goal of the Components sector, but previous attempts at launching an eCommerce section on their website had failed.